zju3dv/OnePose_Plus_Plus/doc/demo.md

 # Run Demo on Custom Data
 In this tutorial we introduce the demo of OnePose running with data captured with our **OnePose Cap** application available for iOS device.
-The app is still under preparing for release.
-However, you can try it with the [example demo data](https://zjueducn-my.sharepoint.com/:f:/g/personal/12121064_zju_edu_cn/EqgGWk0nHxxAmdv5HLRWTQsBMTLw32Zwr04a2j7NQbI_HQ?e=C0bbpw) and skip the first step.
+You can collect your own data by following the steps below, or directly use our [example demo data](https://drive.google.com/file/d/15SfRd_h5DPb6FkZzcz7lcIKV0TmgGei9/view?usp=sharing) to skip Step 1 and quickly try out our model.

 ### Step 1: Capture the mapping sequence and the test sequence with OnePose Cap.
-#### The app is under brewing🍺 coming soon.
+#### The app (IOS only) is available at [Appstore](https://apps.apple.com/cn/app/onepose-capture/id6447052065?l=en-GB).

 ### Step 2: Organize the file structure of collected sequences
 1. Download the captured mapping sequence and the test sequence to the PC by the provided url in app.